2018 Training in Mindfulness Facilitation (TMF)

 - Ongoing personal study and practice

-- Participation in one 5-day or longer silent retreat
+- Participation in two 5-day or longer silent retreats

 - Ongoing mindfulness placement (i.e. healthcare setting, homeless shelter, youth at risk, business, mental health setting, etc.) unless current job serves as placement (to be determined by TMF faculty)